Tripping With the Maasai

 This is also the place where Homo Sapiens evolved.
 The home of man.
 Unless you are African, the footprints you saw are too young to have come from one of your ancestors – they are only a few tens of thousands of years old.
 However, it is almost certain that no matter what race you are or what color your skin is, one of your ancestors lived in this region 100,000 years ago.

 As I sit on my rock and the tears roll down my face I realize just how important this whole journey is.
-I am slowly learning the philosophy of Africa: this is just one more way in which I see the deep interconnectedness of everything.
+I am slowly learning some of the philosophy of Africa: this is just one more way to see the deep interconnectedness of everything.
 For a moment I glipse how we all relate to each other, to all life, and to the landscape.
 There is a Bantu word that expresses this – ubuntu:

 For us, it is based on the African concept of ubuntu – the essence of being human – that a person is a person only through other persons, that my humanity is caught up in yours.
 I am fully me only if you are all you can be.